kyongmini/kyongmini.github.io/_posts/2024-01-02-sample-markdown.md

 It is a '숨겨진 패턴' class of Winter Semister.
 I'll post the code I used to find hidden patterns.

-## Here is a secondary heading

 [This is a link to a different site](https://deanattali.com/) and [this is a link to a section inside this page](#local-urls).

+## Before I look at the code,,

-Here's my codes.
+Here's the codes.
 They are codes for collecting the images of curry.
 First, you need to install 'beautifulsoup4', 'requests', 'Pillow', 'pandas'.
 ~~~
 !pip install beautifulsoup4
 !pip install requests